SPAGHETTI WESTERN: COLTS, SLAPS AND BEANIES

 Synopsis

-This genre, which was initially intended to be purely mercantile by shooting low-cost imitations of American Westerns, allowed the emergence of new talents.
+This genre, initially intended to be purely mercantile by producing low-cost imitations of American Westerns, facilitated the emergence of new talents.

-The spaghetti western became a true genre thanks to Leone, Corbucci, Solima, and the music of Ennio Morricone.
+The spaghetti western became a true genre thanks to directors such as Leone, Corbucci, and Solima, as well as the music of Ennio Morricone.
 It will then, in turn, influence international cinema, notably by inspiring great contemporary directors such as Quentin Tarantino.